aws/eks-anywhere/designs/generic-git-provider-gitops.md

 We will take advantage of this fact to translate a basic, provider-agnostic `git` provider in our GitOpsConfiguration spec to arguments for `flux bootstrap git`, bypassing the provider-specific steps along the way.

-So, how will this new sequence flow?
+So, how does will this new sequence flow?
 Let's take a look at how the GitOps bootstrap process would flow during cluster creation.

 ![GitOps Bootstrap Flow](images/gitops-flow.png)